Help me understand what each report status meansRead More

 The invitation link was sent, but the candidate hasn't responded yet and the report hasn't begun.

 The report is processing.
-Most reports take 2-3 days to finalize, but some can take longer, often for one of the reasons below:
+Most reports take 2-3 days to finalize, but some can take longer, often for a reason below:

 - Checkr is waiting for the candidate to submit information: Checkr required a form of documentation from the candidate to continue the report.
 Checkr contacts candidates for exceptions like these so that your background check process works smoothly.

-- A County Criminal Records Check is in progress: Some County Criminal Records Checks take significantly longer than others, usually because the county processes search requests manually.
-Unfortunately, the County Criminal Records Check can't be expedited.
+- Research is in progress: Some screenings take significantly longer than others, usually because the county manually processes search requests.

-The report is complete without a result and ready for your review.
+The report finished processing and is ready for you to review.

-The report is complete with a Consider result and contains information you might want to consider.
-This information might include criminal records, motor vehicle report (MVR) violations that don't meet your MVR criteria, Employment and/or Education verifications that weren't an exact match, or other records for your adjudicators to review.
+The complete report has information for you to consider.
+This information might include criminal records, motor vehicle record (MVR) violations that don't meet your MVR criteria, employment or education verifications that weren't an exact match, or other records for your adjudicators to review.

-The report is complete, and the candidate has contacted Checkr to dispute information on the report.
+The report is complete, and the candidate contacted Checkr to dispute information in the complete report.
 Adjudication is blocked during the Dispute report status.

 The reinvestigation timeframe for disputed reports is a maximum of 30 days.
 The compliance contact on your Checkr account receives an email after the reinvestigation.

-The report can't complete because of missing information or incomplete searches.
-Checkr has contacted the candidate to submit additional documents.
-The report will continue after the information is confirmed.
+The report stopped processing because of missing information or incomplete searches.
+Checkr contacted the candidate to submit additional documents, after which the report will continue.
 After a period of time, the report status automatically changes to Complete or Canceled.
 If you want the report to complete in its current state, you can use the Complete Now feature.

 Some screenings have Suspended status indefinitely.

-The report has a Canceled status if all screenings are canceled.
-If at least one screening has completed, the report has Complete status and indicates some canceled screenings.
+All screenings in the report were canceled.
+If at least one screening completed, the report has the Complete status and indicates some canceled screenings.